angular/protractor/docs/faq.md

 If your app needs log-in, there are a couple ways to deal with it.
-If your login page is not written with Angular, you'll need to interact with it via unwrapped webdriver, which can be accessed like `ptor.driver.get()`.
+If your login page is not written with Angular, you'll need to interact with it via unwrapped webdriver, which can be accessed like `browser.driver.get()`.

 You can put your log-in code into an `onPrepare` function, which will be run once before any of your tests.
 See [this example](https://github.com/angular/protractor/blob/master/spec/login/viaConfigConf.js).